cocotb/cocotb/docs/source/building.rst

 .. make:var:: WAVES

-      Set this to 1 to enable wave traces dump for the Aldec Riviera-PRO, Mentor Graphics Questa, and Icarus Verilog simulators.
+      Set this to 1 to enable wave traces dump for the Aldec Riviera-PRO, Mentor Graphics Questa, Icarus Verilog, and Blue Pearl Solutions BPSim simulators.
       To get wave traces in Verilator see :ref:`sim-verilator-waveforms`.

 .. make:var:: TOPLEVEL_LANG